 - Do you ever eat just based out of habit?

 - i.e. eating at 12pm because it's "lunch time" or eating when you sit down on the couch at night even if you aren't hungry.

-You may have noticed that mindful eating doesn't focus on calories, carbohydrates, protein, etc. That's because most of us know what foods would be considered "healthy" but instead struggle with our behaviors around food.
-Lasting weight loss and having a healthy relationship with food results from combining food changes with behavior changes
+You may have noticed that mindful eating doesn't focus on calories, carbohydrates, protein, etc. That's because most of us know what foods would be considered "healthy", but instead struggle with our behaviors around food.
+Reaching a healthy weight that is right for you and having a healthy relationship with food results from combining food changes with behavior changes

 Restrictive Diets and Overeating

-Have you ever wanted something to eat and went to the kitchen to pick out the "healthy" food only to find yourself going back for more?
+Have you ever wanted something to eat and went to the kitchen and ignored what you really wanted and instead chose the the "healthy" food?
+This happens a lot and when it does, most people find themselves wanting to keep going back for more food.
 You may even end up back in the kitchen several times before you feel truly satisfied.
 This is likely because you forced yourself to eat something that complied with the rules of your diet and not what you were truly wanting to eat.
 This can lead to eating more food than if you just went for the food you really wanted to begin with.
 Instead of following restrictive diet rules, what if you went for the food you really wanted, ate it mindfully, truly enjoyed it, and moved on with your day?
 Doesn't that sound lovely??

 Mindful eating is more about reconnecting with yourself than following a set of rules or food restriction (3).
 It is about appreciating food rather than restriction and rules about when and what to eat (1).